 Transgender identities are on the rise in the United States and across the world.
-Between 2011 and 2016 the rate of trans-identifying people in the United States doubled to 1.4 million, an unprecedented jump.
-While most trans people are attempting to transition to the opposite sex, other trans identities are also on the rise with some gender clinics reporting a growing number of patients identifying as “non-binary”, a term meaning neither male nor female.
+Between 2011 and 2016, the rate of trans-identifying people in the United States doubled to 1.4 million, an unprecedented jump.
+While most trans people are attempting to transition to the opposite sex, other trans identities are also on the rise, with some gender clinics reporting a growing number of patients identifying as “non-binary,” a term meaning neither male nor female.

 Some attribute the rise in trans identities to growing awareness, others to social contagion.
-It seems there are a variety of social, political, and economic forces at play pushing this growth — and while it’s unclear that trans people themselves are actually benefiting from this paradigm shift, it is clear that many people see transition as a way to improve their current situation.
+It seems there are a variety of social, political, and economic forces at play pushing this growth — and while it’s unclear whether trans people themselves are actually benefiting from this paradigm shift, it is clear that many people see transition as a way to improve their current situation.
 Yet, little work seems to have been done to examine what exactly trans-identifying people are running from and why transition, which involves drastic social upheaval, possible discrimination, and lifelong medical complications seems like a reasonable solution.

 For many, the answer may lie in religion.
 Patriarchal religions have traumatized generations of individuals who do not conform to expected sex-role stereotypes, trained them in magical thinking, and pushed those excluded into finding a new religion in which they are able to relive these traumatic patterns: the religion of Gender.

 Religion, Sexuality, Trauma, and Abuse